cl-uh-b/cl-uh-b.github.io/index.md

 The goal of Milestone 3 was to significantly improve our system and gain feedback.
 You can find our [Project Board M3 here](https://github.com/cl-uh-b/cl-uh-b/projects/3).

 ![](doc/project-board-m3.png)

+### Further Enhancements
+* Add a Major category to clubs and implement a filter for it.
+* Let users upload images for pictures rather than links.

 ## The Developers
 All developers are current ICS students at the University of Hawaii at Manoa and have their foundation built from courses taken here.